when all else fails graphic

 6. Should I join up if I can't participate in all the nets or events?

 By all means.
 Our goal is to have sufficient numbers of members, such that no one has to participate in all events, unless they want to.
-Taking part in those activities that you can will make you better prepared to serve when the need arises.
+You do need to take part in a minimum number of events and training--taking part in these activities will make you better prepared to serve when the need arises.

 7. Do I need some special knowledge to be a member?

 You already demonstrated the basic knowledge when you passed your Amateur exam.
-We simply reinforce some of these things and establish operating procedures (e.g., frequencies to use, how to operate within a net, use of ICS, etc.).
+We simply reinforce some of these things and establish common operating procedures (e.g., frequencies to use, how to operate within a net, protocols, use of ICS, etc.).
+We have free training and drills to prepare you to be a better communicator.

 8. Am I obligated to attend all events once I am registered?

-The county has a well written Standard Operating Procedures that details everything required.
-This, along with practice events, training, and weekly nets, usually does the job.
+We have well written Standard Operating Procedures that details everything required.
+This, along with practice events, training, and weekly nets, will give you the tools and experience you need.

 You would not expect a new employee at your place of work to be fully useful on their first day at work.
 Likewise, without training and experience you would be of little help in a real emergency.
-You need to practice by taking part in our weekly nets, drills, and public service events to hone your skills so that when a real emergency exists you are ready to go--that is not the time to learn.
+You need to practice by taking part in our weekly nets, drills, and public service events to hone your skills so that when a real emergency occurs you are ready to go--that is not the time to learn.
+You can not take part in our practice events or a real emergency without first being registered as a Disaster Service Worker.